ieeeWang/ASSR-Realtime-Detectors/README.md

 <img src="Figures/Fig6.png">

-Finally, performance evaluation can be done by run:
+Finally, performance evaluation can be done by run (using saved intermediate results in the folder 'data'):
 ```
 plot_ROC_PR_curves.m
 plot_boxplot_trialNo.m